UTeM BMFR Google Search Engine

 | (5) |

-In Mathematica, RowReduce performs a version of Gaussian elimination, with the equation being solved by
+In Mathematica, RowReduce performs a version of Gaussian elimination, with the equation

 GaussianElimination[m_List?MatrixQ, v_List?VectorQ] :=